Guest

 Audience

 The Cisco IOS XE documentation set is intended for users who configure and maintain Cisco networking devices (such as routers and switches) but who may not be familiar with the configuration and maintenance tasks, the relationship among tasks, or the Cisco IOS commands necessary to perform particular tasks.
-The Cisco IOS XE documentation set is also intended for those users experienced with Cisco IOS XE Software who need to know about new features, new configuration options, and new software characteristics in the current Cisco IOS XE release.
+The Cisco IOS XE documentation set is also intended for those users experienced with Cisco IOS XE software who need to know about new features, new configuration options, and new software characteristics in the current Cisco IOS XE release.

 Documentation Conventions

 In Cisco IOS XE documentation, the term router may be used to refer to various Cisco products; for example, routers, access servers, and switches.
-These and other networking devices that support Cisco IOS XE Software are shown interchangeably in examples and are used only for illustrative purposes.
+These and other networking devices that support Cisco IOS XE software are shown interchangeably in examples and are used only for illustrative purposes.
 An example that shows one product does not necessarily mean that other products are not supported.

-This section includes the following topics:
+This section contains the following topics:

 Typographic Conventions